 Invest in the development of your people

-As your organization evolves, so do the demands on your workforce.
+As your organisation evolves, so do the demands on your workforce.
 Investing in training and coaching for your workforce will ensure they are well equipped to tackle tasks and projects.

-Many organizations invest heavily in training of hard skills, but often forget about the other end of the spectrum.
-Developing soft skills could make the difference in your organization's overall ability.
+Many organisations invest heavily in training of hard skills, but often forget about the other end of the spectrum.
+Developing soft skills could make the difference in your organisation's overall ability.
 People are your most valuable asset.
-A self-aware, highly communicative and emotionally intelligent workforce will be much more effective when it comes to promoting the organization both internally and externally.
-It could make the difference in the organization achieving an award or accreditation or falling short.
+A self-aware, highly communicative and emotionally intelligent workforce will be much more effective when it comes to promoting the organisation both internally and externally.
+It could make the difference in the organisation achieving an award or accreditation or falling short.